St. Alban's Anglican Church (Ottawa): Controversy and split

 In 2008, after the Anglican Diocese of Ottawa decided to allow clergy to bless same-sex marriages, St. Alban's and its sister church, St. George's, voted to leave the Anglican Church of Canada in favour of a breakaway group, the Anglican Network in Canada.
 The vote at St. Alban's was 79-1 in favour of the move.
 In 2010, the Diocese sued for possession of both buildings; a settlement was reached in January 2011, in which St. George's was sold to the ANiC but St. Alban's returned to its original diocese.
 ANiC clergy would have to leave, though the diocese stressed that members of the congregation remained welcome at the building.

-On June 26, 2011, during the last Sunday service before the required move-out date, Bishop Charlie Masters lead the former St. Alban's congregation out of the building and into a temporary location inside the Ottawa Little Theatre.
+On June 26, 2011, during the last Sunday service before the required move-out date, Bishop Charlie Masters led the former St. Alban's congregation out of the building and into a temporary location inside the Ottawa Little Theatre.
 Reverend George Sinclair stressed the move was not simply about homosexuality, but about the broader direction of the church and the need to uphold biblical authority.
 As of May 2016, the congregation continues to meet at the Ottawa Little Theatre, under the name Church of the Messiah.

-New Congregation
+New congregation

 The Anglican Diocese of Ottawa officially took possession of the building and name of St. Alban's Church on July 1, 2011.
 July 3, 2011, the first service under the new incumbent Reverend Mark Whittall, featured a baptism and an address from Bishop John Chapman, who described St. Alban's as a "spirit-led, Christ-centred and contemporary urban church".
 Though an "official opening" was held in September 2011, extensive renovations were needed to accommodate the return of Centre 454 to the church basement, as well as create office space and washrooms upstairs to compensate for the space the Centre would be taking up.
 These were not complete until November 2012, one month after Rev. Whittall was finally inducted.

 Since then, St. Alban's has been involved in a number of notable activities, such as hosting the uOttawa Open Table event, a free monthly meal for students and young adults; participating in the city-wide Big Give, an annual series of free pop-up stores for in-need neighbours; and officiating the first example of a transgender renaming liturgy in the Ottawa diocese.
 In January 2016, Rev. Whittall published a book on his experience so far at St. Alban's, titled ReInvention: Stories from an Urban Church.